Home → About

 The agency's constituents include the fish, wildlife, and people who call Maine home, as well as the visiting outdoor enthusiasts and ecotourists who call Maine Vacationland and contribute hundreds of millions of dollars each year to the state's economy.

-Review the Department's current Strategic Plan
+Review the Department's current Strategic Plan (PDF)

 A Brief History